Trace Finance Joins Borderless.Xyz Network, Enhancing FX Liquidity And Stablecoin Payments In Brazil

 Bernardo Brites, CEO of Trace Finance, echoed this sentiment:

-About Trace Financeempowers global payment enterprises to seamlessly move money across borders and access stablecoins with ease.
+Trace Finance empowers global payment enterprises to seamlessly move money across borders and access stablecoins with ease.
 With over $4 billion USD in processed volume, we provide the infrastructure that enables instant settlement, regulatory clarity, and best-in-class FX and crypto on/off ramps.
-Trace has backing from HOF Capital, Circle Ventures, Stellar Foundation and Mantis VC ( The Chainsmokers).
-To learn more about Trace Finance, users can visit Tags: Crypto , Finance
+Trace has backing from HOF Capital, Circle Ventures, Stellar Foundation and Mantis VC (The Chainsmokers).
+To learn more about Trace Finance, users can visit .

 Legal Disclaimer: